Colonel Haugen, Orin D. "Hard Rock"

 Ranks: Began attending West Point July 1, 2916; commissioned 2nd Lieutenant on June 12, 1930; 1st Lieutenant August 1, 1935; Captain June 12, 1940; Major February 1, 1942; Lieutenant Colonel September 25, 1942; Colonel June 2, 1943

 Orin D. Haugen was born Aug.
-18, 1907, Wyndemere, N.D.
+18, 1907, Wyndemere, N.D. to George O. and Georgie Doughty Haugen.
 He attended St. Olaf College, then Cornell College in 1925.
 In 1930, Orin was commissioned 2nd Lt., U.S. Military Academy at West Point, then assigned to Fort Snelling, MI.
-June 1, 1931, married Marion Sergeant, daughter of Dr. and Mrs. W. E. Sergeant, Minneapolis, MN.
-One son, William.
-The couple are active in the horse shows at Twin Cities.
-Orin became a good polo player, and enthusiastically rode to the hounds on fox hunts.
+June 1, 1931, married Marion Sergeant, daughter of Dr. and Mrs. W. E. Sergeant, Minneapolis, MN (the Sergeant's spent earlier years in Gettysburg, S.D.).
+They had one son, William, or "Billy", whom the 511th PIR paratroopers took to calling "Pebble" since his father was "The Rock."
+The Haugen's were are active in the horse shows at Twin Cities and Orin became a good polo player, and enthusiastically rode to the hounds on fox hunts.
 He continued to follow these interests all during his service.

 In 1933, Orin was ordered to the 21st Infantry, Schofield Barracks, Hawaii.
 In 1936, attended Regular Course, Infantry School, Fort Benning, GA., then joined the 23rd Infantry, Fort Sam Houston, TX.
-While with the 32nd Infantry, Fort Ord, CA, 1940, the War Department requested officers for parachute training.
+While with the 32nd Infantry, Fort Ord, CA, in 1940, the War Department requested officers for parachute training.
 He was among the first to volunteer for this hazardous duty.

-In the late 1942, Lt.
+In late 1942, Lt.
 Col. Haugen was assigned Commander, 511th Parachute Infantry Regiment, then being activated at Toccoa, GA.
 A few months later, he was promoted to Colonel.
 He often shouted encouragement to his troopers.
 "YOU ARE THE BEST."
 Later, they proved it in combat.